danlagos/NLP_models/transformer/README.md

 ## Objective
 Reverse engineer a transformer from "Attention is all you need" by Vaswani et all.

-I plan to use the following procedures
-- write psuedo code first in script.
-- write code based on pseudo code.
-- add comments explaining code as required.
-- document code in separate file.
-- capture pseudo code in separate file.
-- create diagram as appropriate.
-I may decide to change this, as the peer reviewed articles typically do this already.

 ### Introduction
 The transformer model, introduced in the groundbreaking paper "Attention is All You Need" by Vaswani et al., has revolutionized the field of natural language processing (NLP) and beyond.
 At its core, the transformer model utilizes a mechanism known as "self-attention" to process sequences of data in parallel, enabling more efficient and effective learning from large datasets.
 This architecture has paved the way for the development of highly sophisticated models such as GPT (Generative Pre-trained Transformer) and BERT (Bidirectional Encoder Representations from Transformers), which have set new standards for a variety of tasks including machine translation, text generation, and semantic analysis.
 This project aims to reverse engineer the transformer model from Vaswani et al.'s paper, with the objective of gaining a deeper understanding of its mechanisms and applications.
 Through a meticulous process of writing pseudo code, implementing the model in Python, and thoroughly documenting the development process, this endeavor seeks to demystify the inner workings of transformers and contribute to the broader knowledge base surrounding this influential architecture.